muses-code-js/express-workshop-2/step08.md

+---
+layout: step
+number: 8
-# Step 8 - Saving your blog post
+title: Saving your blog post
+permalink: /step08/
+---

 Right now, your precious blog posts aren't being saved anywhere, which is a bit of a shame.
 Let's do something about that.